On the Choice of Test Statistic for Conditional Moment Inequalities: Primitive Conditions and Minimax Bounds

+This supplementary appendix contains proofs of the results in the main text as well as auxiliary results.
 Section \ref{aux_append} contains auxiliary results used in the rest of this appendix.
+These results are restatements or simple extensions of well known results on uniform convergence, and do not constitute part of the main novel contribution of the paper.
 Section \ref{cval_append} of this appendix derives critical values for CvM statistics with variance weights.
 Section \ref{proof_append} contains proofs of the results in the body of the paper.

-\subsection{Auxiliary Results}
+\section{Auxiliary Results}